-Curtiss-Wright Announces Its First VITA 48.8 Air-Flow-Through (AFT) 3U VPX 6Gsps Wideband Transceiver FPGA Card
+Curtiss-Wright Announces Its First VITA 48.8 Air-Flow-Through 3U VPX 6Gsps Wideband Transceiver FPGA Card

-New Xilinx® UltraScale+™ based VPX3-535 (and UltraScale™ based VPX3-534 conduction cooled variant) feature FPGAs to Deliver 2x the Performance for C4ISR Applications
+New Xilinx Ultrascale+ based VPX3-535 (and Ultrascale based VPX3-534 conduction-cooled variant) feature FPGAs to deliver 2x the performance for C4ISR applications

-Curtiss-Wright is also introducing a conduction cooled variant of the FPGA module, the VPX3-534, designed for applications which do not require the highest possible performance or do not require the higher thermal management capabilities of AFT.
+Curtiss-Wright is also introducing a conduction-cooled variant of the FPGA module, the VPX3-534, designed for applications that do not require the highest possible performance or do not require the higher thermal management capabilities of AFT.
 The cost-effective VPX3-534 features the Xilinx Kintex KU115 UltraScale FPGA.
-This module supports the same dual 6 GSPS 12b ADC/DAC channels as the VPX3-535, and also supports an option for quad 3 GSPS ADC channels.
+This module supports the same dual 6 GSPS 12b ADC/DAC channels as the VPX3-535 and also supports an option for quad 3 GSPS ADC channels.

-The pair of modules provide the ability to right size the FPGA processing to the needs of the system.
+The pair of modules provide the ability to right-size the FPGA processing to the needs of the system.
 Both cards feature an onboard Zynq® UltraScale+ MPSoC FPGA with embedded Quad-core ARM A53 processors.
-The local processor enables high performance front-end processing and back-end processing for a single-slot, SWaP-optimized solution.
-Both PCIe and a high speed serial interfaces between the MPSoC and the main FPGA are provided to enable independent control and data paths for optimal performance.
+The local processor enables high-performance front-end processing and back-end processing for a single-slot, SWaP-optimized solution.
+Both PCIe and high-speed serial interfaces between the MPSoC and the main FPGA are provided to enable independent control and data paths for optimal performance.
 To support extended cold temperature environments, these modules are able to power up at -54C, self-heat, and then commence full operation at -40C, simplifying system design in extreme temperature conditions.

 Software support for the VPX3-534 and VPX3-534 modules includes a VxWorks™-7 BSP for ARM/MPSoC and Wind River® Workbench™ 4.0.
 Support for Linux will follow later in 2018.